What to Know About the Mass Shooting in Las Vegas

 What else do we know?

-Police said that rumors on social media that there are multiple shooters at multiple resorts are false.
+Police said that rumors on social media of multiple shooters at multiple resorts are false.

 "We are pretty confident that there is no longer a threat other than we are attempting to locate the person of interest," Lombardo said.